You love having pets in your home, but how do you combat their fur when it sticks to literally everything? Do you find yourself constantly vacuuming?

 Have a look at this pick.
 It’s the perfect midway between Roomba’s most advanced robots and its basic one.
-It comes with a cool range of useful features, and — though it’s not the most affordable — the price is reasonable.
+It comes with a superb range of valuable features, and — though it’s not the most affordable — the price is reasonable.

 It’s great that this Roomba includes a tangle-free brush.
 There’s less risk of the machine clogging, getting stuck, or losing suction power.
 It keeps its filters cleaner too.